-The physics of the actual flow characteristics separating behind a truncated body and flowing onto a support sting are not correctly modeled by inviscid CFD methods which typically include a constant area wake equal to the base area, that trails behind the body.
-Using an analogy between the separated flow from the aftbody to the sting and that of separated flow behind a backwards facing step, a simple representation of the wake shape was developed and implemented in the TRANAIR analyses.
+The physics of the actual flow characteristics separating behind a truncated body and flowing onto a support sting are not correctly modeled by inviscid computational fluid dynamics (CFD) methods which typically include a constant area wake equal to the base area that trails behind the body.
+Using an analogy between the separated flow from the aft body to the sting and that of separated flow behind a backward facing step, a simple representation of the wake shape was developed and implemented in the TRANAIR analyses.